That's just who I am

-Above is a picture of a needlepoint project I started when I was about a little girl.
+Above is a picture of a needlepoint project I started when I was a little girl.
 I have toted it around from home to home as a physical artifact of who I am, "A non-finisher."
-Every time I would look at it, I would feel embarrassment and shame.
-Every time someone else would observe and remark on my lack of follow-through, I would feel embarrassment and shame.
+Every time I would look at it, I would feel anger, embarrassment and shame.
+Every time someone else would observe and remark on my lack of follow-through, I would feel the same way.

 My answer: "I guess that's just who I am."

 I kept up the non-finisher behavior most of my life.
 I started a 12-month, self-paced holistic nutrition certification program and didn't finish it until . . .
 5 YEARS LATER.